Solar-network/docs/docs/security/discovering/public-disclosure.md

 # Public Disclosure

-After we have assessed the risk and mitigated a vulnerability, it is publicly disclosed in our [dedicated repository](https://github.com/SwipeChain/security-vulnerabilities).
+After we have assessed the risk and mitigated a vulnerability, it is publicly disclosed in our [dedicated repository](https://github.com/solar-network/security-vulnerabilities).

 ## Rewards Program

-Our rewards program encourages researchers to contribute to the security of the Swipechain through the following bounties:
+Our rewards program encourages researchers to contribute to the security of the Solar through the following bounties:

 We know that software will always have flaws that are hard to notice initially.
-As we take security of our network as a top priority, we provide a security/vulnerability bounty for bugs or errors in the Swipechain Core that could potentially harm or exploit the [Swipechain network](https://github.com/SwipeChain/core).
+As we take security of our network as a top priority, we provide a security/vulnerability bounty for bugs or errors in the Solar Core that could potentially harm or exploit the [Solar network](https://github.com/solar-network/core).

 ### Critical: $5,000-$10,000